 Make the most of the night

 Hoi An is hot.
 And most of the tailors (even the high-end ones) don’t have a/c making the whole experience rather bothersome.
 I don’t know about you, but when I am melting, the last thing I want to do is have hands over me measuring my body and throwing extra layers of material over my sticky skin.
-The good news is that the tailors in Hoi An tend to stay open until around 9pm meaning you can browse in the cooler temperature of the evening when you’re much more likely to make better decisions.
+The good news is that the tailors tend to stay open until around 9pm meaning you can browse in the cooler temperature of the evening when you’re much more likely to make better decisions.

 Have budget and quality in mind